-- Give advisory opinions on any legal question at the request of any body authorized to do so by the Charter of the United Nations, or in accordance with the provisions thereof.
-The purpose is to provide legal advice to organs and institutions that request it. - > Organs and agencies authorized to request Advisory Opinions (art.
-96 Charter): - Directly authorized by the Charter: - GA and SC, on any legal question. - Authorized by the GA: Other United Nations organs "within the scope of their activities". - ECOSOC, Trusteeship Council, Interim Commission of the GA. - fifteen United Nations specialized agencies. - > Procedure: - the Court must examine whether it has the competence to issue an AO. - it must satisfy itself that the question raised is of a legal nature: questions which are formulated in legal terms and which raise problems of international law ... susceptible, by their very nature, of receiving an answer based on law". - that the requesting agency is duly authorized - that the question raised has arisen within the sphere of activities of the requesting agency.
+- ➤ Give advisory opinions on any legal question at the request of any body authorized to do so by the Charter of the United Nations, or in accordance with the provisions thereof.
+The purpose is to provide legal advice to organs and institutions that request it. - Organs and agencies authorized to request advisory opinions (Art.
+96 Charter): - Directly authorized by the charter: - GA and SC on any legal question. - Authorized by the GA: other United Nations organs "within the scope of their activities". - ECOSOC, Trusteeship Council, Interim Commission of the GA. - 15 United Nations specialized agencies. - Procedure: - the court must examine whether it can issue an AO. - it must satisfy itself that the question raised is of a legal nature: questions which are formulated in legal terms and which raise problems of international law are susceptible, by their very nature, to receiving an answer based on law". - that the requesting agency is duly authorized. - that the question raised has arisen within the sphere of activities of the requesting agency.

-- The exercise of the Court's advisory jurisdiction is discretionary.
-In practice, the Court has never refused to give an advisory opinion. - Initiation: Submission of a written request by the authorized body or agency. - The written request must formulate in precise terms the question in respect of which consultation is sought and must be accompanied by all documents likely to throw light on the question. - The Registrar shall notify all States entitled to appear before the Court. - Possibility of intervention of States and IO that in opinion of the Court, may be able to provide any information relevant to the matter which is the subject of the request for an opinion. - End: Advisory opinion. - Public hearing, after notification to the Secretary-General of the United Nations and to the representatives of the Members of the United Nations, of the other States and of the international organizations directly concerned. - It has no binding effect since its content constitutes an opinion rendered by the Court for the knowledge and consideration of the organ or body of the Organization that has requested it.
+- The exercise of the court's advisory jurisdiction is discretionary.
+In practice, the court has never refused to give an advisory opinion. - Initiation: submission of a written request by the authorized body or agency. - The written request must formulate in precise terms the question in respect of which consultation is sought and must be accompanied by all documents likely to throw light on the question. - The registrar shall notify all states entitled to appear before the court. - Possibility of intervention of states and IO that in opinion of the court, may be able to provide any information relevant to the matter which is the subject of the request for an opinion. - End: Advisory opinion. - Public hearing, after notification to the Secretary-General of the United Nations and to the representatives of the members of the United Nations, of the other states, and of the international organizations directly concerned. - It has no binding effect since its content constitutes an opinion rendered by the court for the knowledge and consideration of the organ or body of the organization that has requested it.